Clarinet Marmalade

 Clarinet Marmalade, later Clarinet Marmalade Blues, is a 1918 dixieland jazz standard composed by Larry Shields and Henry Ragas of the Original Dixieland Jass Band.
 It is played in the key of F major.
 It was recorded by Fletcher Henderson in 1926 and Frankie Trumbauer in 1927.

 In 2024, the original 1918 recording was inducted into the National Recording Registry by the Library of Congress as being culturally, historically or aesthetically significant.

 Original recording

-The original RCA Victor 1918 recording by the Original Dixieland Jass Band is described as a "small-combo ensemble piece with strong links to the march tradition".
+The original Victor 1918 recording by the Original Dixieland Jass Band is described as a "small-combo ensemble piece with strong links to the march tradition".
 It was dominated by Larry Shields's solo on clarinet, accompanied by Henry Ragas.
 "Clarinet Marmalade" was one of the landmark compositions of early jazz and was a very popular jazz standard in the 1920s; the Original Dixieland Jass Band's sound was widely emulated during this period.
 In 1919, the song became a staple of the touring James Reese Europe band.